RenataDeLaparr/MC_REN/README.md

-The Program starts with a click on the "addition.jar" File.
+Step one: click on the "addition.jar" File
+Step two: enjoy the Music